syntasso/kratix-docs/docs/main/05-reference/02-resource-requests/01-deleting-a-resource-request.md

 kubectl get <Promise CRD>
 ```

-Deleting a Resource Request will eventually delete the resources created on the worker cluster.
+After the Resource Request is deleted it takes some time for Flux to
-This can take some time as the changes are synced across to the worker cluster by Flux.
+sync the changes across to the worker cluster.